Series-Parallel Li-ion Battery Pack Modules Trend in 2023

 The main BMS is responsible for relatively more functions, such as calculation, prediction, decision-making, communication, etc. The slave module is responsible for measurement only.
 This design inherits most of the advantages of the modular structure, while also reducing the cost of expansion.

-There is also a distributed BMS design solution available that features high connection reliability, no overly-long cables, and tight integration of battery and measurement circuits to help reduce interference and errors.
+There is also a distributed BMS design solution available that features high connection reliability, no overly long cables, and tight integration of battery and measurement circuits to help reduce interference and errors.
 This model is safer.
 However, due to the high cost and highly complicated process, it’s not the design of choice for many customers.

 Parallel, series, and series-parallel battery pack design options are becoming increasingly popular in battery pack solutions, especially for outdoor equipment applications.
-More people are expected to choose parallel, series, and series-parallel battery pack solutions throughout 2023 due to the limitations on the maximum current capacity of batteries on board flights and the convenience and flexibility these designs offer.
+More people are expected to choose parallel, series, and series-parallel battery pack solutions throughout 2024 due to the limitations on the maximum current capacity of batteries on board flights and the convenience and flexibility these designs offer.
 Each model has its advantages and disadvantages, and careful battery management system (BMS) design is critical to ensure the safe operation, reliability, and extended life of each battery.
 Modular BMS design solutions can meet different requirements and reduce costs, and the engineers at CM Batteries are here to help you do just that.

 Tags: